p4535992/fvtt-inline-linktext/README.md

 ## Support

+If your preferred game system is not directly supported, then raise an issue at https://github.com/farling42/fvtt-inline-linktext/issues and I will see what I can do about that.

+## Support

 If you like what it does, then all contributions will be gratefully received at [Kofi](https://ko-fi.com/farling) or [Paypal](https://paypal.me/farling) or if you're feeling really generous you could set up a regular contribution at [Patreon](https://www.patreon.com/amusingtime)